TFellet/advent-of-code/Readme.md

 Year 2021 runs in 13 sec (only R).

-Detail of runtime is present in each repository.
+Detail of runtime is present in each folder.